subhsamal/python_argparse/README.md

 In this case I have created a shell script named install.sh containing the above command.
 Install the package with ./install.sh (check for permission)

+To uninstall the package, use command: pip uninstall <package name>

 ########## What is setup.py #################

 setup.py contains information about a package, such as package name, author,